ish-gupta/Medical-Insurance-Cost/README.md

 ## Assumption Testing
 ### White Test
-The test chefcks for heteroskedasticity (unequal variance across range of values).
+The test checks for heteroskedasticity (unequal variance across range of values).
 Since we get a p-value of 0.116 (< 0.5), we can conclude that our model is homoskedastic.

 ### Breusch-Pagan Test
-The test is also tests for heteroskedasticity but it is more speicific as it only checks for its linear form.
+The test is also for heteroskedasticity but it is more speicific as it only checks for its linear form.
 The test confirms that there is no heteroskedasticity in our model.

 ### Ramsey Reset Test
 The test is a general specification test for the model, i.e., whether linear combinations of the fitted values help explain the response variable.
 The test confirms that our trained model is sufficiently linear.